ondrovic/survey-test-form/SURVEY_BUILDER_IMPROVEMENTS.md

 # Survey Builder Field Editor Improvements

+**Note**: This document describes improvements to the legacy survey builder.
+The current application has been upgraded to use a new survey framework with enhanced drag-and-drop functionality and comprehensive admin features.

 ## Overview

 The Survey Builder field editor has been significantly improved to provide a better user experience, especially when working with surveys that have many fields (50+).